rytays88/CS3773-Group10-LocalGo/README.md

 ## Music Venue Web App

 This is a web application for a music venue that showcases a calendar of upcoming events.
-Built using a LEMP stack (Linux, Nginx, MySQL, PHP) for the backend, and HTML, CSS, and JavaScript for the frontend, the app provides an interface for users to stay updated on live performances.
+Built using a LEMP stack (Linux, Nginx, MySQL, PHP) for the backend, and HTML, CSS, and JavaScript for the frontend, the app provides a user friendly interface for users to stay updated on live performances.

 ## Features

-- **Event Calendar:** View and filter upcoming events at the venue.
+- **Event Calendar:** View upcoming events at the venue.
 - **User-Friendly Interface:** Simple navigation with detailed event information.

 ## Technologies Used